benjjo/game_theory/README.md

 The `Tournament` class orchestrates multiple `GameRunner` sessions for various pairs of strategies, keeping an overall tally of scores.

 # Example usage:
+I simply run this is a python shell to retrieve the output.
+Or something like PyCharm/VS-Code/Jupyter-Lab will all enable you to see the output to the screen.

 ```
 strategies = [TitForTat, AlwaysDefect, SoftTitForTat, AlwaysCooperate, Friedman]  # Add more strategies as needed
 tournament = Tournament(strategies, num_games_per_match=200)